Radicalisation and Violent Extremism

 Protecting children and young people from radicalisation and extremism requires careful assessment and working collaboratively across agencies as initially concerns may be inconclusive and protecting child or young person against a potential risk can be dependent on a wider range of factors.
 Sharing information effectively and keeping the child and young person in focus should be the main aim of any interventions and services.

 Reporting online material, which promotes extremism such as illegal or harmful pictures or videos, can be done through the government website.
-Although professionals should follow the Referral Procedures (see Referrals Procedure), non professionals may make a report anonymously.
+Although professionals should follow the Referral Procedures (see Contacts and Referrals Procedure), non professionals may make a report anonymously.